mohsenrahmanikivi/SmartBLock/README.md

 5. Configure FATFS
    - Prepare an SD memory card formatted in FAT32
    - Configure the FATFS API based on this instruction [Tutorial: An SD card over SPI using STM32CubeIDE and FatFS](https://01001000.xyz/2020-08-09-Tutorial-STM32CubeIDE-SD-card/), [github](https://github.com/kiwih/cubeide-sd-card/tree/master)
    - There are some changes that are not in the tutorial, In the tutorial, SP2 is used as communication pins but we are using SP1 for this purpose, and in the part of defines, you need to define hspi1 instead of hspi2.
-Finally in the file ser_diskio_spi.c, we need to provide our low-level HAL functions instead of the current one.
+Finally in the file ser_diskio_spi.c, we need to provide our low-level HAL functions instead of the current ones.
 ```sh
 so in main.h Private defines:
 /* USER CODE BEGIN Private defines */